sophiebremer/recipes/cooking/desserts/coconut-dates.md

 6. Mix in 75 gram of oats.

-7. Mix in 10 gram of vanilla sugar.

-8. Mix 30 gram of chocolate powder.
+7. Mix 30 gram of chocolate powder.

-9. Let the dough rest in a bowl for 30 minutes.
+8. Let the dough rest in a bowl for 30 minutes.

-10. Divide the dough to small balls.
+9. Divide the dough to small balls.

-11. Roll the balls in cocos flakes.
+10. Roll the balls in cocos flakes.